Love Causes Learning: A Training Series on Social & Emotional Learning for Early Childhood Teachers in Hawaii

 Through day-long face-to-face sessions, live web-labs, and an online community of practice, teachers will engage in hands-on/minds-on exploration of SEL as the basis for all other learning that takes place in your classroom.
 Teachers will gain knowledge, learn new practical activities, and practice advocating for SEL concepts to parents and other adults who are invested in the work you do with children.
 Each SEL topic will be explored for its relevance to three main “audiences”: children, teachers, and the larger community.

-Close work with expert facilitators from Erikson Institute and committed colleagues in Hawaii.
+- Ongoing and continued professional support throughout the year with expert facilitators from Erikson Institute and committed colleagues in Hawaii.

 Erikson Facilitators will support teachers in developing an online community of practice with their Hawaii colleagues: a place where teachers can respond to facilitator prompts, post photo and video evidence of practice, and discuss growth and change in practice.